 Collective discount service, where daily discounts of up to 90% from beauty salons, restaurants, medical and fitness centers, shoe stores, clothing and accessories, educational centers, travel agencies, etc.

 The service was developed in 2008 and now the number of active subscribers around the world has reached more than 48 million.
 The initial version of the platform was entirely based on Ruby on Rails.
 However, a few years ago, they moved to Node.JS but they still use some of Ruby on Rails elements on their platform which gives enough reasons to include it ihe top ruby on rails website examples.

 Scribd is an online cloud-based document storage service.
 The platform has more than 1M subscribers, 100M unique visitors per month and more than 60M documents shared.
 This is, in fact, a full-fledged social network, the active users of which have a clearly distinguishable personality, and they have not only a sufficient number of tools for communication, but also the culture of this communication sewn directly into the interface.

 In addition to Ruby on Rails, which is used as the main framework, there is support for React and Backbone.js.

-- Faster development saves time and money, and this is important for startups with a limited budget.
+- Faster development saves time and money, and this is important for building MVP.
 Ruby has better time-to-market indicators.
-That is one of the reasons why it is so popular among startups.
+That is one of the reasons why Ruby on Rails is so popular among startups.
 Thanks to this, more money can be invested in the development of additional functionality, in marketing, etc.